Users Can Now Earn a Certificate for Completing Northwood University’s Complimentary Philosophy of Free Enterprise Course.

 The major principle is that any market failure is a profit opportunity.

 “In other words, any time that a single business or all businesses in general fail to provide consumers what they want, a profit opportunity is created for any entrepreneur who will do better,” Dr. Makovi notes.
-“For example, ignorant consumers can fall prey to dishonest businesses who exploit their ignorance to sell them a shoddy or harmful product.
+“For example, ignorant consumers can fall prey to dishonest businesses that exploit their ignorance to sell them a shoddy or harmful product.
 But this means that consumers will usually be willing to pay money to someone who can educate them and help them protect themselves.
 This, in turn, means that some entrepreneurs can make a profit by supplying that information.
 It also means that any one business will make a larger profit than its own competitors if it can provide better assurance and confidence to the consumer.”

 Dr. Makovi uses the purchase of a used car to illustrate this concept, as customers are willing to pay money to third parties, such as mechanics and companies like Carfax, to avoid being swindled.
 He also illustrates how vehicle safety is driven by the private sector, which began safety testing and regulating vehicle safety well before the federal government established the National Highway Traffic Safety Administration.